2nd automotive chiplet conference

 How can this exciting prospect become a reality?
 One important hurdle needs to be overcome: the standardization of automotive chiplets.
 As this requires agreement across the ecosystem, it’s an inherently slow process.
 Therefore, the time to act is now.

-By initiating the Automotive Chiplet Alliance, imec aims to make sure the industry comes together before the window of opportunity closes.
+By initiating the Automotive Chiplet Forum, imec aims to make sure the industry comes together before the window of opportunity closes.

 Jointly addressing the chiplet challenge

-The Automotive Chiplet Alliance, endorsed by STAR, regularly meets during the automotive chiplet conferences.
-Its immediate points of action are to identify gaps in the current standards.
-In addition, this alliance and conference aims to define the standard most suited to address these gaps.
+The Automotive Chiplet Forum, endorsed by star, regularly meets to discuss immediate points of action such as identifying gaps in the current standards and adressing them.
 There’s more benefit in collaborating and improving existing standards than in creating new ones.

-Read the blog: 4 takeaways from the second automotive chiplet conference
+Read the blog: 4 takeaways from the second Automotive Chiplet Forum

 To overcome the technical obstacles towards automotive chiplets, imec launched the automotive chiplet R&D program.
 Click here to find out more

 Is your company part of the automotive value chain?
 Then make sure to contribute to one of the crucial discussions on the future of the industry.
-Click the button below to get in touch.
+Apply for corporate membership of star, to get access to exclusive events such as the Automotive Chiplet Forum.